-- 2.1 No person acting alone or jointly with any other person, shall establish, conduct or maintain a home nursing care provider or home care provider agency in this state without a license in accordance with the requirements of section 23-17-4 of reference 1 and in conformity with the rules and regulations herein. - 2.2 Effective January 1, 1998, a certificate of need is not required as a precondition to the establishment and initial licensure of any home nursing care provider or home care provider and such other activities in accordance with reference 4. - 2.3 No facility shall hold itself or represent itself as a home nursing care provider or home care provider or use the term "home nursing care provider or home care provider", "home health care provider" or other similar term in its advertising, publicity or any other form of communication, unless licensed as a home nursing care provider or home care provider in accordance with the provisions herein. - 2.4 Any person who holds a valid license as a home health agency or as a nursing service agency on December 31, 1996 shall continue in that capacity for one (1) year unless sooner suspended or revoked in accordance with section 9.0 herein.
+- 2.1 No person acting alone or jointly with any other person, shall establish, conduct or maintain a home nursing care provider or home care provider agency in this state without a license in accordance with the requirements of section 23-17-4 of reference 1 and in conformity with the rules and regulations herein.
+Provided, however, that any person, firm, corporation or other entity which provides volunteer registered and licensed practical nurses to the public shall not be required to have a license as a health care facility. - 2.2 A certificate of need is not required as a precondition to the establishment and initial licensure of any home nursing care provider or home care provider and such other activities in accordance with reference 4. - 2.3 No facility shall hold itself or represent itself as a home nursing care provider or home care provider or use the term "home nursing care provider or home care provider", "home health care provider" or other similar term in its advertising, publicity or any other form of communication, unless licensed as a home nursing care provider or home care provider in accordance with the provisions herein. - 2.4 Each home nursing care provider or home care provider that maintains a branch office shall disclose to the licensing agency the location of agency records (i.e., central office or branch office.
+At a minimum, all clinical records shall be maintained at the branch office for those patients served by the branch office.